sadmannn/happy-bday-shehooo/overview.md

 - Instructions for the best experience:
   - Finding a comfy spot
   - Microphone and location access required for the full interactive experience
-  - Getting ready to smile
+  - Getting ready to smile (with smirk emoji 😏)
-  - Important note about using the "Close Website" button at the end
+  - Important note about using the "Close Website" button at the end and not switching to any app during use
 - Stylish "Start the Fun! ✨" button with hover effects
+- Overall container scaled to 95% of the original size for optimized viewing experience

 ### Question System